-Meetings (including LCAP) Coffee with the Principal meetings; Governing Board meetings; and Leadership Team meetings and collaborator meetings.
-A link to the draft of the PUENTE ESSER III Expenditure Plan was accessible on the school's website with a survey prompt for offering feedback on the Plan.
+A link to the draft of the PUENTE ESSER III Expenditure Plan was accessible on the school's website beginning on October 18 with a survey prompt for offering feedback on the Plan.
 This stakeholder input opportunity was messaged to our parent community and collaborator community.